Dealing with Employee Tips as an Employer

 Workers often receive cash tips, such as extra cash in a payment to a taxi driver ("keep the change") or an amount left on a restaurant table.
 More commonly these days, a tip is included on a debit or credit card transaction, such as at a restaurant.

 Tips may be split or pooled by various employees.
 For example, you may have seen a tip jar at a car wash.
-The tips are divided among employees.
 If you have such a situation in your business, you probably have a policy about how these tips are split.
 Service charges may also be considered to be pooled tips.
-The IRS also mentions non-cash tips such as tickets or other items that have a value.

 How Do I Know What Tips an Employee Received?

 Employees are required to keep a daily tip record and report these tips to you ($20 or over a month) on a regular basis.
-The IRS would like to see employees report tip income on a daily basis.
+The IRS suggests reporting by the 10th day of the month.

 Of course, the employee must report tip income on their individual tax return.
 In addition to reporting tips included on their annual W-2 form, they must also report tips for Social Security and Medicare tax calculation purposes (using IRS Form 4137).